Bounding the quantum dimension with contextuality: The KCBS inequality with incompatible observables

 {\bf Observation~2. }If the observables $A,\ldots, E$ are dichotomic observables but not necessarily commuting, then, for any two-dimensional quantum system, \be \mean{\chi_{\rm KCBS}} \stackrel{\rm 2D}{\geq} -\frac{5}{4}(1+\sqrt{5}) \approx -4.04. \ee This bound is sharp and can be attained for suitably chosen measurements.

-The strategy of proving this bound is the following: If the observables are not proportional to the identity, one can write $A=\ketbra{A^+}-\ketbra{A^-}$ and $B=\ketbra{B^+}-\ketbra{B^-}$, and express $\ketbra{A^+}$ and $\ketbra{B^+}$ in terms of their Bloch vectors $\ket{\af}$ and $\ket{\bfrak}.$ Then, one finds that \be \mean{AB}=2 |\braket{A^+}{B^+}|^2-1 = \braket{\af}{\bfrak}. \ee Note that this means that the sequential mean value $\mean{AB}$ is independent of the initial quantum state and of the temporal order of the measurements \cite{fritz10}.
+The strategy of proving this bound is the following: If the observables are not proportional to the identity, one can write $A=\ketbra{A^+}-\ketbra{A^-}$ and $B=\ketbra{B^+}-\ketbra{B^-}$, and express $\ketbra{A^+}$ and $\ketbra{B^+}$ in terms of their Bloch vectors $\ket{\af}$ and $\ket{\bfrak}.$ Then, one finds that \be \mean{AB}=2 |\braket{A^+}{B^+}|^2-1 = \braket{\af}{\bfrak}. \ee This property holds for all projective measurements on two-dimensional systems and is, together with a generalization below [see Eq.~(\ref{trick2})] a key idea for deriving dimension witnesses.
+Note that it implies that the sequential mean value $\mean{AB}$ is independent of the initial quantum state and also of the temporal order of the measurements \cite{Fritz10}.
 Eq.~(\ref{nicetrick1}) allows us to transform the KCBS inequality into a geometric inequality for three-dimensional Bloch vectors.
 Additional details of the proof are given in Appendix~A3.

 Observation~2 shows that the bound for NCHV theories can be violated already by two-dimensional systems, if the observables are incompatible.
 This demonstrates that experiments, which aim at a violation of Eq.~(\ref{kcbsa}) also have to test the compatibility of the measured observables, otherwise the violation can be explained without contextuality.